threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_0db.md

 ## Network consideration

-0-DB server is running on 0-OS node and exposed on the 0-OS nodes over public IPv6 addresses.
+0-DB server is running on Zero-OS node and exposed on the Zero-OS nodes over public IPv6 addresses.
 The address of a specific 0-DB remains constant over time.
 This means even in the event a node reboots, the 0-DB will automatically start and have the same IP address.

 ## Useful links and extra documentation